ryantd42/NY-Legislative-Git/2023/A6965A-2023/bill.md

  PROVIDING RESIDENTIAL HABILITATION SERVICES TO  A  PERSON  ELIGIBLE  FOR MEDICAL  ASSISTANCE  PURSUANT  TO  TITLE  ELEVEN  OF ARTICLE FIVE OF THE SOCIAL SERVICES LAW.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04991-04-4
+ A. 6965--A  2

   (2) "SERVICE DAYS" ARE DAYS WHEN RESIDENTIAL HABILITATION SERVICES ARE PROVIDED IN A COMMUNITY RESIDENCE UNDER  THE  HOME  AND  COMMUNITY-BASED WAIVER OPERATED BY THE OFFICE FOR PEOPLE WITH DEVELOPMENTAL DISABILITIES AND  PURSUANT  TO  REGULATIONS  PROMULGATED  BY  THE COMMISSIONER OF THE OFFICE  FOR  PEOPLE  WITH  DEVELOPMENTAL DISABILITIES TO A PERSON WHO IS EITHER PRESENT IN THE COMMUNITY RESIDENCE OR IS ABSENT FROM THE COMMUNI- TY RESIDENCE AND RESIDENTIAL  HABILITATION  SERVICES  ARE  PERFORMED  BY STAFF.
-SUCH SERVICES SHALL  INCLUDE  HABILITATION  SERVICES,  PROTECTIVE

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04991-01-3
- A. 6965  2

- OVERSIGHT  SERVICES, SUPERVISION SERVICES, NURSING SUPERVISION OF DIRECT CARE STAFF AND COORDINATION OF A PERSON'S HEALTH CARE NEEDS, THE COORDI- NATION OF NECESSARY MEDICAL APPOINTMENTS, FOLLOW-UP REPORTS FROM MEDICAL APPOINTMENTS,  FOLLOW-UP  AND  INTERFACE  WITH  HOSPITAL STAFF REGARDING
+SUCH  SERVICES  SHALL  INCLUDE HABILITATION SERVICES, PROTECTIVE OVERSIGHT SERVICES, SUPERVISION SERVICES, NURSING SUPERVISION OF  DIRECT CARE STAFF AND COORDINATION OF A PERSON'S HEALTH CARE NEEDS, THE COORDI- NATION OF NECESSARY MEDICAL APPOINTMENTS, FOLLOW-UP REPORTS FROM MEDICAL APPOINTMENTS,  FOLLOW-UP  AND  INTERFACE  WITH  HOSPITAL STAFF REGARDING